aldrxc/aldrxc/README.md

-- 👋 Hi, I’m @aldrxc!
+- 👋 Hi, I’m Aldric!
-- 👀 I’m interested in programming, gaming, netflixx
+- 👀 My hobbies are coding, gaming, cathing up on netflix shows
-- 🌱 I graduated from a local polytechnic in singapore, studying media & IT
+- 🌱 I graduated from a local polytechnic in singapore, with a Diploma in Multimedia & Infocomm Technology
 <!--- 📫 How to reach me ...
 --->
 <!---